-Dividend Per Share and Annualised Fully Diluted Yield (LHS dividend per share (pence) RHS dividend yield)
+Dividend Per Share and Annualised Fully Diluted Yield (LHS dividend per share (pence) RHS dividend yield) - Graph available on page 8 of the full Interim Report

 After initial listing costs, the Company had a NAV of 982 pence per share at the time of listing, with the NAV per share (cumulative of income) growing to 1,014.1 pence per ordinary share at 30 June 2019, which, including dividends declared or paid, is equivalent to a NAV return of 29.0 per cent since inception.
 Additionally, the share price of the Company at 30 June 2019 was 1,110.0 pence per share, representing a 9.5 per cent premium to NAV (cumulative of income).
 We are pleased that the Company is trading ahead of its net asset position, which we feel reflects the underlying performance seen so far this year.
 Performance and dividend history can be seen below.